selemondev/vue-animated-counter/README.md

 })
 ```

-then in your components directory create a `CounterComponent.vue` file ( You can name it whatever you want.) as shown below :
+then in your components directory create a `CounterComponent.vue` file ( You can name it whatever you want ) and wrap the `AnimatedCounter` component inside the `<ClientOnly/>` component as shown below :

 ```js
 //components/CounterComponent.vue